-Operating out of four precincts, 62 transit police officers spend up to 70% of their time patrolling buses, trains and stations.
-They coordinate security efforts with local and regional law enforcement agencies.
+Operating out of four precincts, 62 transit police officers spend at least 70 percent of their time patrolling, conducting missions, arresting and processing suspects, conducting follow up investigations, conducting surveillance and responding to calls for service related to TriMet.
+They also coordinate security efforts with local and regional law enforcement agencies.

 In addition, contracted security personnel, TriMet operators, supervisors, customer service staff and maintenance workers also provide a presence throughout the system.
 They serve as visible deterrents to crime and are trained to identify and respond to security concerns.

 All incidents on the TriMet system are coordinated through the regional 9-1-1 system, allowing the closest available unit to serve as the first responders.

 We have dedicated staff to check fares and issue warnings, citations and exclusions for riders without a valid fare.
 Transit police officers, as well as officers from other jurisdictions, check fares on MAX trains.
 Riders caught without a valid fare may be fined, excluded or arrested.

 TriMet uses security cameras to monitor vehicles and facilities.
 The cameras help deter criminal activity and the video can be used as evidence for prosecuting crimes.
 Cameras are installed on all MAX/WES trains, on about two-thirds of our buses, at most MAX stations, and in all parking garages and elevators.
 All buses on the road will have cameras by the end of 2012, and the entire MAX system will have platform cameras installed by the end of 2013.

 Benches, shelters, signs and landscaping are positioned to enhance visibility and avoid potential hiding places.
 Shelters, walkways and parking lots are well lit.